 - the first steps when someone has died.

-Throughout we have interwoven more than 60 real-life stories, such as those that appear on this page, which have long been an appreciated part of our content.
+Throughout, we have interwoven more than 60 real-life stories, which have long been an appreciated part of our content.

 Cost of care and eligibility in England

 The cost of care and eligibility tool is new to Which?
 We have built this to help people address a very real problem in the area of financing care: its complexity and the lack of information around how much care really does cost.
 By answering a few simple questions, we’re able to tell you not only how much care costs in your area (for England only at present) but also if you are potentially eligible for local authority support or will be most likely paying for your own care.

 We then go on to provide you with guidance on the essential next steps to help you on your way.

 Our care services directory was a very popular tool on the Elderly Care site and here on Later Life Care we have created a new and improved experience.
 For example, we’ve added food hygiene ratings for all care homes, and for Scottish providers we have added the inspection ratings awarded by the Care Inspectorate.

 We have had to close down the advice finder that you may have used on Elderly Care.
 As we expanded the content on the website, we found that we were unable to adapt the tool to keep abreast of this information.
 We have therefore chosen to switch it off and explore other ways we can help you navigate the care maze with better tools in the future.